Barbituric acid: Uses

-Using the Knoevenagel condensation reaction, barbituric acid can form a large variety of barbiturate drugs that behave as central nervous system depressants.
-As of 2007, more than 2550 barbiturates and related compounds have been synthesised, with 50 to 55 in clinical use around the world at present.
+Alkylation of barbituric acid can form a large variety of barbiturate drugs that behave as central nervous system depressants.
+As of 2007, more than 2550 barbiturates and related compounds have been synthesised by this and other routes, with 50 to 55 in clinical use around the world at present.
 The first to be used in medicine was barbital (Veronal) starting in 1903, and the second, phenobarbital was first marketed in 1912.

 Barbituric acid is a chemical building block in the laboratory synthesis of riboflavin (vitamin B_{2}) and in a method of producing the pharmaceutical drug minoxidil.
 It is one of the four ingredients in the synthesis of riboflavin.
 Before barbituric acid was substituted in the synthesis of riboflavin, it was too expensive to synthesize riboflavin.

 Health and safety

 Overdose of barbiturate drugs can cause respiratory depression and death.
 Barbiturates are dependence-producing, and abrupt cessation of high doses can result in a very medically serious, even lethal, withdrawal syndrome.
 Barbituric acid derivatives are considered DEA Schedule III controlled substances.